 - Toothpaste.
 Let me first say that I am not a dentist.
 I ran out of homemade toothpaste and have no homemade tooth powder on hand so I’ve been using baking soda recently.

 - Deodorant.
-I have used my homemade deodorant for probably five years.
-I’ve lost track.
+I have used my homemade deodorant since 2011.
 I will never go back.
 This stuff works and you need only a little bit.
 It consists of baking soda and cornstarch, with coconut oil as a delivery agent.

 - Shampoo.
 Use a shampoo bar, followed by a vinegar rinse.
 Or wash with baking soda, followed by a vinegar rinse.
 If you really don’t like how those leave your hair, you may be able to buy shampoo and conditioner in bulk where you live.